Towards Real-World Deployment of Reinforcement Learning for Traffic Signal Control: Conclusion

 \section{Conclusion}

 In this paper, we have presented LemgoRL, an open-source benchmark tool to train RL agents as TSC in a realistic simulation environment.
+The experimental results demonstrate, that a state-of-the-art deep reinforcement learning algorithm like the PPO algorithm can be trained with our benchmark tool and outperform rule-based methods.
+Furthermore, LemgoRL was shown to work with a modern, high-performance RL framework such as RLlib, enabling parallelization so that e.g. training time can be drastically reduced.

 By enabling researchers to train and evaluate algorithms in such a realistic environment and by providing a blueprint of how to ensure compliance with all regulatory and safety requirements, this tool drives the development of RL algorithms for traffic signal control towards real-world deployment.

-In future work, we will focus on developing and training RL agents that outperform conventional TSC in the benchmark tool.
-Subsequently, we plan to deploy the trained agents at the real-world OWL322 intersection.
-We want to prove the applicability and superiority of RL-based TSC in a real-world deployment.
+In future work, we plan to deploy agents trained with our benchmark tool on the real-world OWL322 intersection.
+In this way, we aim to prove the applicability and superiority of RL-based TSC in a real-world deployment.